Historic flooding highlights Venice’s vulnerability

 Even opponents of Moses, who have complained that it is technically flawed, too costly and damaging to the environment, now see it as the only expedient solution.

 “We have to be pragmatic.
-Moses is almost done,” said Toto Bergamo Rossi of Venice Heritage, a nonprofit focused on conservation.
+Moses is almost done,” said Toto Bergamo Rossi of Venetian Heritage, a nonprofit focused on conservation.

 “Maybe it is the wrong project, but we have spent 5 billion euros, a number I cannot count.
 They have to finish, they have to rush to finish,” he said.
 “I hope this kind of catastrophe will finally give the right attention to Venice, because this city needs to be treated in a different way.

-Note: This story has been corrected to show that Rossi’s organization is Venetian Heritage, not Venice Heritage.